shaneabbley/Capstone_Project/README.md

 <img width="468" alt="database" src="https://user-images.githubusercontent.com/103154070/189386426-9049ab2d-d83b-4b5a-880d-2d939087766c.png">

 Within our dataset we have an extensive list of columns that represent a combination of symptoms and lifetyle choices that were provdied by the patients.
 We created a SQLlite database to better vizulaize these factors and determine which we would require for our analysis.
+We wanted a locally hosted database and our dataset is relatively small, so we chose to use a SQLite database.
+A simple way to create a SQLite database is to use the sqlite3 module in python.
+After creating a database, queries can be run with SQL syntax.
+A table was created for both the symptoms and the lifestyle choices.
+A combined table was created using a full outer join of the lifestyle and symptoms tables.

 We are using a cleaned verison of “Cancer Patients Data” which is the excel file gathered from Kaggle.
 We converted this excel file to a csv and removed columns that represented symptoms as those would not be useful in our analysis.
 After doing this, weare left with the columns shown here.

 ![Screen Shot 2022-08-28 at 2 07 30 PM](https://user-images.githubusercontent.com/103154070/187778715-8747f6a1-5f50-4879-a4ca-c5fd8ff24447.png)

 We also renamed the labels for the “Cancer Severity” column; replacing “Low,” “Medium,” and “High” with “1,  2 and 3” respectively.
 This step was completed in order to prevent any ValueErrors that we may receive while completing our analysis.